 CPSC 477b, Natural Language Processing Dragomir Radev

-[ CPSC 479, Advanced Topics in Computer Graphics ]
+* CPSC 479b, Advanced Topics in Computer Graphics Julie Dorsey

-* CPSC 480a or b, Directed Reading James Aspnes
+* CPSC 480a or b, Directed Reading Staff

 Individual study for qualified students who wish to investigate an area of computer science not covered in regular courses.
 A student must be sponsored by a faculty member who sets the requirements and meets regularly with the student.
 Requires a written plan of study approved by the faculty adviser and the director of undergraduate studies.
 May be taken more than once for credit.

-* CPSC 490a or b, Special Projects James Aspnes
+* CPSC 490a or b, Senior Project Staff

 Individual research intended to fulfill the senior requirement.
 Requires a faculty supervisor and the permission of the director of undergraduate studies.
 The student must submit a written report about the results of the project.